hazelcast/charts/stable/hazelcast-enterprise/README.md

         <!-- Custom Configuration Placeholder -->
 ```

+Note that some of the Hazelcast Enterprise features requires setting `securityContext.readOnlyRootFilesystem` parameter to `false`.
+This is the case for the Hot Restart feature or enabling security with OpenSSL.

 ## Configuring SSL

 To enable SSL-protected communication between members and clients, you need first to generate `keystore`/`truststore` and import them as secrets into your Kubernetes environment.